Field-Effect-LLC/RDP-BattMon/README.md

-# BattMon: A Microsoft RDP Client Add-In to Report Battery Life #
+# BattMon: An Add-In to Microsoft's Remote Desktop Client to Report Device Battery Life #

 ## What is this application? #

-This is a Remote Desktop Add-in (for MSTSC.exe), that will allow you to report your laptop's battery life to the terminal server.
+This is a Remote Desktop Add-in (for MSTSC.exe), that will allow you to report your laptop/tablet/device battery life to the terminal server.

 ## Why would I want this? ##